schweik6/TMBbMovies/README.md

 	- MovieDetailView (For the detail page)
 	- MovieRoleView (The component view of the detail page)
 	- WebImageView (The component view for the web image)
+	- LoadingActivityIndicator (The component view for the loading indicator)
 - Models (The package of Model)
 	- Movie (Core Movie info)
 	- Member (The role member of the movie)
 - TMBdMoviesApp (startup)
-- MovieFetcher (movie data fetcher, from local file)
+- MovieFetcher (movie data fetcher, by requesting api)
-- TMDbMovies.json (movie data json file)
-- .git/ (git commit info from the easy level)
+- .git/ (git commit info from the medium level)